tjheslin1/Patterdale/docs/configuration.md

 The example `docker run` command from the README includes two volume mounts:

-`docker run -d -p 7000:7000 -v /your/jdbc/ojdbc8.jar:/app/ojdbc8.jar -v /your/config/directory:/config -v /your/secrets/directory:/passwords tjheslin1/patterdale:1.1.0`
+`docker run -d -p 7000:7000 -v /your/jdbc/ojdbc8.jar:/app/ojdbc8.jar -v /your/config/directory:/config -v /your/secrets/directory:/passwords tjheslin1/patterdale:1.1.1`

+## System properties

+### `logback.xml`

-If a `logback.xml` file is included in the directory passed into the `/config` container volume, this will configure your logging.
+If a `logback.xml` file is included in the directory passed into the `/config` container volume, this will override the default logging.

+### `config.file`

+The local path to `patterdale.yml`.

+### `status.page`

+Optionally a path to a file can be specified.
+This file will be displayed on the `/status` endpoint.
+The default will display the `patterdale.yml` configuration by referring to the `config.file` property.

+### `passwords.file`

+The local path to the `passwords.yml` file.
+Application configuration as well as database connection and probe information is defined here.

 ## patterdale.yml

+`/config` is expected to contain a file `patterdale.yml`:

 `httpPort` is the port the application will run on.